Iridescent Soap Bubbles - xelsed.ai

 }

-Creates a vertical gradient from top (0) to bottom (height).
+Creates a gradient that runs vertically from the top of the canvas (y=0) to the bottom (y=height).

-Fills the entire canvas with the gradient, clearing the previous frame and creating the background.
+Fills the entire canvas with a rectangle painted using the gradient, effectively painting the whole background.

 windowResized()